ADBond/bga-calypso/README.md

 a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

+* round scoring tables
+* access by-round scoring tables
+* player boxes should show number of completed calypsos
+* clear display on new round - not sure if there should be a manual 'click' or something to confirm

 ## For a different branch

 ## To-do list